Trump taunts Bloomberg, claims he’s intentionally avoiding Dem debates

 President Trump ridiculed Democratic presidential candidate Michael Bloomberg Friday morning, claiming the former New York City mayor is avoiding the debates with rival primary candidates because he would perform poorly.

-"Mini Mike Bloomberg doesn’t get on the Democrat Debate Stage because he doesn’t want to - he is a terrible debater and speaker."
-Trump tweeted.
+"Mini Mike Bloomberg doesn’t get on the Democrat Debate Stage because he doesn’t want to - he is a terrible debater and speaker," Trump tweeted.
 "If he did, he would go down in the polls even more (if that is possible!)."

 Bloomberg, who did not enter the primary race until late November, has mostly forsaken the early primary states of Iowa, New Hampshire, Nevada and South Carolina in favor of a strategy focused on Super Tuesday states.